What Is United Airlines Global Services Status?

 Airline elite status can be a bit of a you-know-what measuring contest, and people are always curious about how many members there are in a particular elite tier.
 Since Global Services is primarily invitation-only, the airline is also tight-lipped about how many Global Services members there are.
 All we can do is speculate… and there’s a lot of speculation out there.

 This is purely speculation on my part, but I would guess that there are somewhere around 15,000-25,000 Global Services members.
-For context, I had speculated that there were around 15,000 American Concierge Key members (and we know for a fact that there are at least 11,300 members, or at least were in 2019), so why do I think there are more United Global Services members?
+For context, I’ve speculated that there are somewhere around 15,000 American Concierge Key members (and we know for a fact that there were at least 11,300 members in 2019), so why do I think there are more United Global Services members?

-• In general United is a more global airline than American (just look at United’s pre-pandemic network out of SFO and EWR), and it’s much easier to earn Global Services flying long haul than short haul; heck, pre-pandemic, Apple bought 50 business class seats per day on United between San Francisco and Shanghai
+• In general, United is a more global airline than American, and it’s much easier to earn Global Services flying long haul than short haul; heck, pre-pandemic, Apple bought 50 business class seats per day on United between San Francisco and Shanghai

 • Global Services members who have any sort of lifetime status can nominate someone else to be Global Services, so that also increases the number of members significantly